What do the following have in common?

 WeWork Labs of Seattle is housing these startups and will provide programming over an accelerated 4-month period.
 Participating startups will receive mentorship from Maritime Blue’s coalition of industry experts.
-They will also get opportunities for enterprise pilots and sales.
-Finally they will get strong connections to the vast, global maritime industry.
+They will get opportunities for enterprise pilots and sales.
+And they will leave with strong connections to the vast, global maritime industry.
 The program concludes in April with a demo day, where the startups will pitch to investors and government officials.

 I had the opportunity to lead the innovation accelerator’s first program session, Conducting Market Research.
-There we covered four key research questions startups must address, and some approaches they could take.
-It was energizing to hear the perspectives and contributions from each participant.
-It was definitely an n-way process.
+We covered four key research questions startups must address, and some approaches they could take.

 I was struck by how quickly they were able to start helping each other.
-Participants were quick to offer insights, resources and contacts.
-Because they all work in the same eco-system and share a commitment to doing something larger for the environment, the conversations were immediately fruitful.
+Participants generously offered insights, resources and contacts.
+Because they share the same eco-system and a commitment to doing something larger for the environment, the conversations were immediately fruitful.
 I have no doubt these relationships will prove valuable over time.

 Come On In – The Water’s Warm(ing)!

 Focusing on a single industry also brings important critical mass.
-It’s heartening to see what can be accomplished when we apply tech and innovation resources to mature industries like the maritime industry.
+It’s heartening to see what can be accomplished when we apply tech and innovation resources to mature industries.
 Innovation potential is everywhere.
 And future startup accelerators should consider more approaches like this.